BrantonKM/BIDIS-NATIONAL-ID-SYSTEM/README.md

-# BIDIS - Burundi Integrated Digital Identity System
+# BIDIS - Beirut Integrated Digital Identity System

 **Tagline:** One citizen.
 One ID.
 One system.